 There are no specific requirements for the SSL certificate.
 Technically you can take any certificate from any provider.

 We suggest to take the following into consideration though:

 Please note: you need a separate SSL certificate for each (sub-)domain you want to use.
 So if you want to use an additional web site or web application on the same machine, you need multiple SSL certificates or a so-called wildcard certificate that covers all possible subdomains of a main domain.

 An overview on our system requirements you will find below.https://wiki.cryptshare.com/display/CSH/Server

-Out of the box, we provide language packs for several languages such as Dutch, English, French, German, Italian, Spanish, Swedish and Portuguese.
+Out of the box, we provide language packs for several languages such as Dutch, English, French, German, Italian, Spanish, Swedish, Portuguese and Ukrainian.

 The latest language packs can be found on https://wiki.cryptshare.com.

 It is also possible to modify or create language packages.
 Information on this can be found at: